opnfv/samplevnf/docs/testing/user/userguide/03-architecture.rst

  * Not a commercial product.
 Encourage the community to contribute and close the feature gaps.
  † No Vendor/Proprietary Workloads

-t helps to facilitate deterministic & repeatable bench-marking on Industry standard high volume Servers.
+t helpsIt helps to facilitate deterministic & repeatable bench-marking on Industry standard high volume Servers.
 It augments well with a Test Infrastructure to help facilitate consistent/repeatable methodologies for characterizing & validating the sample VNFs through OPEN SOURCE VNF approximations and test tools.